-I have just finished my first ever InterRail trip, which was a 22-day trip with a Flexi Global Pass.
+I have just finished my first ever InterRail trip, which was a 22-day trip with an InterRail Flexi Global Pass.

 At first, I was confused because it seemed complex and difficult to understand.
 However, like with everything in life, experience changed that and I got used to using it very quickly.